Couleslaw/Project-L/docs/FunctionDocs/index.md

 #### Upgrade

-The process of creating an upgrade action happens in the <u>Piece Zone</u>, is very visual and goes like this:

-1. The pieces which you don't own are **grayed out**.
-2. To select a piece to upgrade, click on it.
-The piece will be **highlighted** and all the pieces which you _cannot_ change it to will be **grayed out**.
-3. If you now click on the selected piece again, it will unselect and you go back to 1.
-4. If you instead choose to click on one of the pieces you can change the selected piece to, it will be **highlighted** as well, and all the leftover pieces will also be **grayed out**.
-5. If you are happy with the selection, you can confirm the action now.
-6. Otherwise, you can click on the second piece again to unselect it, which will take you back to 2.
+Alice wants to finish the puzzle in the right-most spot in her row and she needs just a `L2` piece to do it.
+She doesn't have one, but she has a `I2` piece, which can be upgraded into it.
+So she presses the <u>Upgrade</u> button in the <u>Piece Action Zone</u> and selects the `I2` piece in the <u>Piece Zone</u>.
+The `I2` piece will be **highlighted** and all the pieces which she _cannot_ change it to will be **grayed out**.
+She then selects the `L2` piece, which highlights it as well and **grays out** all the other pieces.
+Once she is happy with her selection, she confirms the action.
+The `I2` piece is removed from her collection and the `L2` piece is added to it.
+The number of pieces in the shared reserve is updated accordingly.

 ![Upgrade Piece](images/main-game-upgrade.png)